rubrikinc/rubrik_oracle_tools/README.md

 rubrik_oracle_mount_info --help
 Usage: rubrik_oracle_mount_info [OPTIONS]

-      This will unmount a Rubrik live mount using the database name and the live mount host.
+      This will print the information about a Rubrik live mount using the database name and the live mount host.

       Returns:
-          unmount_info (dict): Status of the unmount request.

 Options: